-Doing this applies a layer mask to your lasso selected area and then automatically reveals the layer underneath, BUT only where brighter pixels are detected.
-As such, the part of your selection that covers where the image is already lit (i.e. the opposite side of the car) remains unaffected while the dark part of the top layer is hidden, exposing the lighter part of the layer below it.
+This tells the top layer to blend with the one below and reveal the layer underneath, BUT only where brighter pixels are detected.
+As such, the part of the top layer where the image is already lit remains unaffected, while the dark part of the top layer is concealed, revealing the lighter part of the layer below.

 At this point, you’ll want to merge the visible layers, as any adjustments you make beyond this will need to apply to both layers.
 To do this, simply right-click on either of the layers and select Merge Visible.